What is Fenugreek or Testofen?

 As for the sensitive nipples issue, you might think this would primarily affect women since it can increase lactation but it’s actually a pretty big complaint in bodybuilding forums among men.

 Find out what vitamins, minerals and herbs will work.
-Check out my article on the best natural testosterone boosters!
+Check out our article on the best natural testosterone boosters!

 - Steels, E., A. Rao, and L. Vitetta, Physiological aspects of male libido enhanced by standardized Trigonella foenum-graecum extract and mineral formulation.
 Phytother Res, 2011.
 25(9): p.
 1294-300. – Link